zep1994/Team-up/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Thank you to the Flatiron coaches for all the hard work and help
-* Inspiration
+* Perseverance
 * etc